 Simply put, investing “early and often” in a PS – 8th

 grade education is good policy and better practice.
 Students that receive the benefit of that investment outperform their peers, are better prepared for high school and beyond, and have a stronger and more developed sense of self.
-In addition, they build on the skills and habits they develop at a young age and are more likely to succeed in a college or university environment when the time comes.January 31, 2018 Open House
+In addition, they build on the skills and habits they develop at a young age and are more likely to succeed in a college or university environment when the time comes.Attend an Open House